Katowice Airport: By rail

-There will be a direct connection to Katowice and other Silesian cities, after the Katowice railway station rail road reconstruction is finished.
+As of January 2026, the station is served by Silesian Railways (line S9, Częstochowa - Chorzów Batory), PKP Intercity (Lublin - Katowice), and RegioJet (Warsaw - Ostrava - Prague).

 The airport rail yard will also include the railway track connecting Katowice Airport with the CMK High Speed Main Line via line no. 182 Zawiercie - Tarnowskie Góry.
 This project has received funding from the European Union.
 According to the schedule, the finished infrastructure will be put into service no later than June 2026.